 Upstream oil-related facility operations are subject to many environmental laws and regulations, including federal, state, and local requirements.
 New or modified exploration or development operations usually need local land use development permits as well as drilling and operating permits.
-Many projects must undergo a thorough environmental impact review under NEPA or a state comparable.
+Many projects must undergo a thorough environmental impact review under NEPA or a comparable state law.
+Such reviews can be done on a project-level, which focuses on the environmental impacts of the specific project itself, and/or through a programmatic review.
+Programmatic reviews look more broadly at the impacts of a general development plan for a region, can apply to numerous proposed projects over long timeframes, and may establish a framework for future project-level environmental documents to be prepared in accordance with the overall programme.
 The process includes substantial public involvement and can be quite contentious.
 Failure to complete the process or comply with permits can lead to significant delays, penalties and injunctions.